Intevation/intelmq-mailgen/README.md

 IntelMQ Configuration
 ---------------------

-For MailGen to work, the following IntelMQ bots will need to be configured
+For Mailgen to work, the following IntelMQ bots will need to be configured
 first:

  1. expert/certbund-contact
  2. output/postgresql

-You **must follow the setup instructions for these bots** before setting up MailGen.
+You **must follow the setup instructions for these bots** before setting up Mailgen.

-Preparing Input Data for MailGen
+Preparing Input Data for Mailgen
 --------------------------------

-IntelMQ MailGen makes certain assumptions about the input data it receives.
+IntelMQ Mailgen makes certain assumptions about the input data it receives.
 Currently, it expects `classification.identifier` to be present.
-It may therefore be necessary to first prepare the data fed to MailGen.
+It may therefore be necessary to first prepare the data fed to Mailgen.

 IntelMQ comes with a "modify" expert bot that can be added to the queue to enrich feed data.